Positive Behavior Programs

 Honor Roll is a special accommodation awarded to students who reach certain academic goals throughout the year.
 You must be in grades 4-6 to be eligible for the program.

-- Gold Honor Roll is awarded to students who receive all A's on their report card and demonstrate satisfactory citizenship (no N's or U's).
+- Principal's Honor Roll is awarded to students who receive all A's on their report card and demonstrate satisfactory citizenship.

-- Silver Honor Roll is awarded to students who receive all A's and B's on their report card and no N's or U's.
+- Honor Roll is awarded to students who receive all A's and B's on their report card.

 Report cards are given out each trimester.
 Students have three opportunities over the course of the school year to reach Honor Roll.